1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 </script>

 ### Intro
 SweetCIDR is a cloud network tool designed for Amazon Web Services (AWS).
-It can help mapping the attack surface on AWS by answering questions such as "Which target services can an attacker at 10.0.7.8/24 reach in the cloud, by which protocols, and on which ports?"
+It can help with mapping the attack surface on AWS by answering questions such as "Which target services can an attacker at 10.0.7.8/24 reach in the cloud, by which protocols, and on which ports?"
 By using data which collected from AWS SDK , the tool can significantly reduce the time required for AWS network penetration testing and security assessments (Assuming a White-Box scenario).

 [https://github.com/1lyasam/SweetCIDR](https://github.com/1lyasam/SweetCIDR)

 ### Background Story
 When conducting an internal White-Box AWS cloud network penetration test on a large cloud environment, Usually there is some kind of "assume breach" approach where you already have some control over a chosen Initial access machine.\
 Your first task will be enumeration.
-The goal is to understand and enumerate which IP addresses have open ports, or, in other words, "With whom can I communicate from my current position and how."
+The goal is to understand and enumerate which IP addresses have open ports, or in other words, "With whom can I communicate from my current position and how."
 You are facing a challenge here because now you need to have a list of IP address ranges.
 Not only that, but also after having such a list, you will need to preform a very time consuming port scans on those IP ranges (or CIDRs).
 For example, suppose you are in a situation where
 1. There are two VPCs (10.0.0.0/16 and 10.2.0.0/16)
 2. The scenario simulates initial access from 10.0.0.33 within the first VPC